Intentionally Defective Grantor Trust: What You Need to Know

 GST Tax

 This GST tax is the generation-skipping tax, which applies to any assets given to grandchildren, great-grandchildren, great-nieces, great-nephews, and any other family members that are more than one generation removed.
-But when you use an IDGT to gift assets, they are not subject to the GST tax.
+However, when you use an IDGT to gift assets, they are not subject to GST tax.

 Related Article | Planning Trusts and Estates: What You Need to Know